Cashel Man: Death

-Nobility sacrifice ritual in Ireland

-One of the largest indicators of the possibility of the Cashel Man having been the victim of being a sacrifice is the known history of nobility sacrifices.
-When a king within Ireland had particularly troublesome issues with things like a bad harvest, drought or sickness they were the ones within the community who were held responsible.
+One of the largest indicators of the possibility of the Cashel Man having been the victim of a sacrifice is the known history of nobility sacrifices.
+When a king within Ireland had particularly troublesome issues with things like a bad harvest, drought, or sickness they were the ones within the community who were held responsible.
 When a king would be found to be at fault for enough hardships of their people they would be ritualistically killed in the process of the inauguration ceremony of the new King.

 Preservation

 The body is one of the oldest preserved bog bodies in the world and is also the oldest known preserved body with the flesh still intact.
-Peat bogs can be one of the best natural forms of preservation of all organic materials, including human bodies and items.
+Peat bogs can be one of the best natural forms of preservation of organic materials, including human bodies and items.
 The process that protects the contents from decomposition is caused by an anaerobic function of the lower levels of peat bogs.
-Anaerobic means the composition is lacking in free oxygen; this combined with the naturally high acid levels from the slowly decomposed plant material is a perfect natural solution for preservation.
+Anaerobic means the composition is lacking in free oxygen; this combined with the naturally-high acid levels from the slowly-decomposed plant material makes for a perfect natural solution for preservation.
 The slightly higher acid concentration along with a low oxygen content is inhospitable to the bacteria and organisms that cause decomposition; this naturally tans (via the same process used in leathermaking) the skin of any human or animal that is buried within it.
-This leads to organic materials being well preserved for thousands of years and is how Cashel Man is able to have perfectly intact skin and hair.
+This leads to organic materials being well preserved for thousands of years and is how Cashel Man can have perfectly intact skin and hair.